-We actively look for opportunities for design collaboration with other consultancies, and on this occasion we teamed up with The Division, a leading product design company run by David Tonge, to undertake a design research study for a major Japanese company.
+We undertook a research study for a major Japanese auto company.
 We combined our particular areas of expertise and David’s in-depth understanding of Japan, to provide a comprehensive analysis.

-Our study and outputs proved to be very thought provoking and challenged the client design teams to rethink their approach to the interaction between drivers and passengers, and their vehicle.
+Our study and outputs proved to be very thought provoking and challenged the client design team to rethink their approach to the interaction between drivers, and passengers, and their vehicle.

-This way of working, combining expertise from different disciplines, is a rewarding experience, and getting the chance to work with teams like The Division extremely enjoyable.
+This way of working, combining expertise from different disciplines, is a rewarding experience, and getting the chance to work with experts like The Division extremely enjoyable.

 THE INTERNET OF THINGS